BIOS3010/Module-1-Unix-Python/exercises/Unix-1.md

-In these exercises, you will be introduced to how to
+In these exercises, you will be introduced to how to navigate in the filesystem on your computer using the shell.

-**Install gitbash**

 **Working and navigating with directories/folders** Your computer organizes files and directories (these are sometimes called "folders") in a file system.
 As you probably already know, files contain data and information, and directories contain files and/or other directories.
 On your computer, you are probably used to clicking on files and folders to navigate around in them.
 On the shell, however, all oparations has to be done using commands.
 Here, we will learn the basic (and important) commands allowing us to move around in the file system on our computer.